lucashuet93/botbuilder-authentication/README.md

 ## Custom Authentication Card

-The ```customAuthenticationCardGenerator``` property is used to override the default Authentication Card.
+The ```customAuthenticationCardGenerator``` property is used to override the default card.
 The method receives the authorization uris for each provider set in the ```BotAuthenticationConfiguration``` and is responsible for navigating the user to one of them.

 #### Default Authentication Card